SupreethPandurang/E-Commerce/README.md

 All pages have navbar for different categories.
 There is an option to add items to cart.
-Items can also viewed in the cart.
+Items can also viewed in the cart. jQuery is been used in html file itself.